VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 ![](https://cdn-mineru.openxlab.org.cn/extract/3c447368-9528-44dd-b6f1-601af98b7a01/5f9005e4d9903ded184761c67c1cc6633e56012e537c5c092d55c678e1b1905d.jpg)

 **Further Abstraction**  -- there are some advanced but still common patterns of message passing

+>  消息传递 (除阻塞式以外) 的一些常见模式
+>  - 异步
+>  - barrier
+>  - 组通信

 Asynchronous
-there is also an asynchronous version of `MPI_Send/MPI_Recv` called `MPI_Isend/MPI_Irecv/MPI_Wait` .
-With asynchronous interface, one can overlap the computation with communication for a better performance​
+- there is also an asynchronous version of `MPI_Send/MPI_Recv` called `MPI_Isend/MPI_Irecv/MPI_Wait` .
+- With asynchronous interface, one can overlap the computation with communication for a better performance​

-It would be very complex to implement an asynchronous interface directly based on socket: remembering all the sent messages, maintain the states, background threads, etc., many details and corner cases​
+- **It would be very complex to implement an asynchronous interface directly based on socket**: remembering all the sent messages, maintain the states, background threads, etc., many details and corner cases​

 Barrier
-e.g., assuring the finishing of a former step before the executing of the next step
+- e.g., assuring the finishing of a former step before the executing of the next step

 ![](https://cdn-mineru.openxlab.org.cn/extract/3c447368-9528-44dd-b6f1-601af98b7a01/ce219f2c62f1879327d8b8523c8c179191eac5d941a8617cde031af4ea43f41e.jpg)